 - Sales professionals not recognizing (when they take the order) where the client already is in their interviewing, hiring and purchasing process

-- Sales Manager's not providing any sales coaching or ineffective sales coaching (they try to coach when the opportunity is too deep in the funnel where it is too late to have any impact or influence the outcome)
+- Sales Manager's failing to coach to the pipeline or ineffective sales coaching (they try to coach when the opportunity is late stage (closest to the money) in the deal funnel where it is too late to have any impact or influence the outcome

 - Sales professionals making assumptions about their clients and subsequently trying to short-cut the sales process (they want to jump to the end and close)